aragon/osx-plugin-template-hardhat/packages/js-client/GUIDE.md

 Using this template and the `@aragon/sdk-client-common` package, you will be able to build a JS client for your plugin in a few minutes.

-The `@aragon/sdk-client-common` package provides a set tools to build a JS client for your plugin, it mainly gives you helpers and battle tested logic for handling connections with external services such as:
+The `@aragon/sdk-client-common` package provides a set tools to build a JS client for your plugin.
+It gives you helpers for handling connections with external services such as:

 - Web3 providers
 - Subgraph